Reviews by Evelyn C. Leeper

 (page 13) Seldon is referred to as "Raven" because he is always predicting disaster.
 I'm assuming this is a reference to Edgar Allan Poe's poem, but isn't that a rather unlikely allusion to have survived tens of thousands of years?

 (page 14) Seldon says that the conglomerate must be unaware of psychohistory's predictions or the predictions will fail.
-Donald Kingsbury picked up on the in his novel PSYCHOHISTORICAL CRISIS, noting this means that the rulers must therefore keep the population in ignorance.
+Donald Kingsbury picked up on this in his novel PSYCHOHISTORICAL CRISIS, noting this means that the rulers must therefore keep the population in ignorance.
 But Asimov, or rather Seldon, breaks his own rules when he tells the government his predictions.
 Now that they have this knowledge, won't they disturb the predictions?

 (page 15) Seldon has a "calculator"; I guess the term pre-dates the "four-bangers" of the 1970s.